Extensions of the I-MMSE Relation

 \section{Possible Future Directions}

-The significant impact of the original I-MMSE relation (\ref{I-MMSE}) on non-feedback/memoryless channels presages many possible applications of the extended I-MMSE relations (\ref{extended-formula-feedback}), (\ref{extended-formula-memory}), (\ref{continuous-extended-formula-feedback}), (\ref{continuous-extended-formula-memory}) to situations where the feedback/memory are present; moreover, we envision that our new approach can provide new perspectives to examine a number of aspects in information theory.
+The significant impact of the original I-MMSE relationship (\ref{I-MMSE}) on non-feedback/memoryless channels presages many possible applications of the extended I-MMSE relationships (\ref{extended-formula-feedback}), (\ref{extended-formula-memory}), (\ref{continuous-extended-formula-feedback}), (\ref{continuous-extended-formula-memory}) to situations where the feedback/memory are present; moreover, we envision that our new approach can provide new perspectives to examine a number of aspects in information theory.
 In this section, we will discuss some promising future directions one can further pursue based on this work.
-In a nutshell, the possible further directions can be summarized as follows: \begin{enumerate} \item further extend the I-MMSE relation to colored Gaussian feedback channels, general feedback channels, and its limiting version in terms of mutual information rate; \item explore the properties of the extended MMSE; \item explore the applications of the extended I-MMSE relation to Gaussian feedback channels, multi-user Gaussian channels, Gaussian channels with input/output memory; \item explore the applications of our new approach to other information-theoretic quantities, higher order derivatives, entropy power inequalities, and so on. \end{enumerate}
+In a nutshell, the possible further directions can be summarized as follows: \begin{enumerate} \item further extend the I-MMSE relationship to colored Gaussian feedback channels, general feedback channels, its limiting version in terms of mutual information rate, extensions with relaxed assumptions; \item explore the properties of the extended MMSE; \item explore the applications of the extended I-MMSE relationship to Gaussian feedback channels, multi-user Gaussian channels, Gaussian channels with input/output memory; \item explore the applications of our new approach to other information-theoretic quantities, higher order derivatives, entropy power inequalities, sampling theorems, and so on. \end{enumerate}